jessjohn1539/ResumeWorth/README.md

-# ResumeWorth - Resume Value Estimator
+# 💼ResumeWorth - Resume Value Estimator

 This is a Streamlit app that estimates the market value of a candidate based on their resume using Google's Generative AI.
 The app offers a fun and insightful evaluation with tips for improving your resume and enhancing your market worth.